YouthTechProgram/Presentations/Lessons/02 - Intro to HTML/Intro to HTML.md

     <a href="http://google.com" title="Visit google">This is a link</a>

+- **href** - The URL to an external website or another page
+- **title** - What will appear when you hover over a link
+    - While not *mandatory*, use it in order to aid assistive devices such as screen readers.

 ### Images

     <img src="http://placehold.it/300x100" alt="A placeholder image" width="300" height="100">

+- **src** - The URL to the image
+- **alt** - A literal description of the image or it's purpose.
+Imperative for assistive devices and should the image fail to load.
+- **width** & **height** - Self-explanatory

 ### Attributes

-Attributes are the things that go inside of the tag, they are __not__ the content.
+Attributes are the things that go inside of the tag, they are **not** the content.
 For future reference:

-    <tag>content</tag>
+    <tag attribute="value">content</tag>

 All attributes will go inside of the actual tag (in between the < and the >) with a space separating each different attribute.
-Each attribute will typically have a value, and that value __must__ be surrounded by "".
+Each attribute will typically have a value, and that value **must** be surrounded by "".

 #### Common Attributes

-- class

-    A reference to a set of CSS rules (we'll get to this later)
+- **class** - A reference to a set of CSS rules

-- id

-    A reference for JavaScript to easily access this element (we'll get to this later)
+- **id** - A reference for JavaScript to easily access this element

-- style

-    Add some style rules quickly (we'll get to this today, hopefully)
+- **style** - Add some style rules quickly; this is to be avoided but it's nice to know.

-- title

-    Whatever will appear when you hover an element (e.g. an image, link, or button)
+- **title** - Whatever will appear when you hover an element (e.g. an image, link, or button)

 ## Formating